ivoras/pipeman/README.md

 Data is always read and written by the server in chunks of `buffer_size`, and random data loss chance is always calculated for such a buffer before data is received by each individual node.
 Consider the following extreme cases:

-* `buffer_size = 1` means there is a choice of data loss for every single byte, in each domain where `loss` is non-zero.
+* `buffer_size = 1` means there is a chance of data loss for every single byte, in each domain where `loss` is non-zero.
 It's also very inefficient.
 * Setting `loss` to 0 in each domain, and having a large `buffer_size` (for example 16384) results in very efficient operation, but without data loss simulation.

+## The protocol

+The protocol used is (currently) very simple: As soon as a node connects to the server it must send its name followed by a newline.
+Immediately after that, it can send (and) receive whatever data it needs to.